 In September 2015, NBCUniversal acquired an interest in BuzzFeed, Inc. and made an additional investment in Vox Media, Inc. for \$200 million each in cash.
-In November 2016, NBCUniversal made an additional investment of \$200 million in BuzzFeed.
-BuzzFeed is a global media company that produces and distributes original news, entertainment and videos.
-Vox Media is a digital media company comprised of eight distinct brands.
+In November 2016, NBCUniversal made an additional investment of \$200 million in Buzzfeed.

 Impairment Testing of Investments